 If you can’t see the video, click here.

-Many have told me that they love the flow drills, and there is so much you can teach from them.
-It allows me to keep things simple and not have my students memorize 200 techniques.
-I try to keep it simple.
+Many have told me that they love the flow drills.
+There is so much you can teach from them.
+They allow me to keep things simple and not have my students memorize 200 techniques.

-Keeping it simple is critical for students who can come to class just once a week.
+Keeping it simple is critical for students attending class just once a week.
 Over time, through the flow drills, they learn the central concepts of Modern Arnis.
-While I’m still tweaking my teaching approach, I have increasingly settled on this as an effective way to teach my students and nothing can budge me from this belief.
+While I’m still tweaking my teaching approach, I have increasingly settled on this as an effective way to teach my students, and nothing can budge me from this belief.

 Over to you, what do you incorporate into your classes to enhance the learning cycle?
 Let’s hear it from you!